Alexander Kerensky: Russian Provisional Government of 1917

 Kerensky faced a major challenge: three years of participation in World War had exhausted Russia, while the provisional government offered little motivation for a victory outside of continuing Russia's obligations towards its allies.
 Russia's continued involvement in the war was not popular among the lower and middle classes, and especially not popular among the soldiers.
 They had all believed that Russia would stop fighting when the Provisional Government took power, and subsequently felt deceived.
-Furthermore, Vladimir Lenin and his Bolshevik party were promising "peace, land, and bread" under a communist system.
+Furthermore, Lenin and his Bolshevik party were promising "peace, land, and bread" under a communist system.
 The Russian army, war-weary, ill-equipped, dispirited and ill-disciplined, was disintegrating, with soldiers deserting in large numbers.
 By autumn 1917, an estimated two million men had unofficially left the army.

-Kerensky and other political leaders continued Russia's involvement in World War I, thinking that a glorious victory was the only road forward, and fearing that the economy, already under huge stress from the war effort, might become increasingly unstable if vital supplies from France and from the United Kingdom ceased flowing.
+Kerensky and other political leaders continued Russia's involvement in World War I, thinking that a glorious victory was the only way forward, and fearing that the economy, already under huge stress from the war effort, might become increasingly unstable if vital supplies from France and from the United Kingdom ceased flowing.
 The dilemma of whether to withdraw was a great one, and Kerensky's inconsistent and impractical policies further destabilised the army and the country at large.